How Can I Tell if my Child Has Asthma?

 - Use and adjust medications to control asthma with little or no side effects

-By learning about asthma and how it can be controlled, you take an important step toward managing your child's disease.
-Work closely with your child's asthma care team to learn all you can about asthma, how to avoid asthma triggers, what asthma drugs do, and how to correctly give asthma treatments.
+By learning about asthma and how to control it, you take an important step toward managing your child's disease.
+Work closely with her asthma care team to learn all you can about asthma, how to avoid asthma triggers, what asthma drugs do, and how to correctly give asthma treatments.

 Will My Child Outgrow Asthma?

-So much is unknown about infant lung function and asthma.
-Experts believe that a child is more likely to be diagnosed with asthma after the age of 7, however, if he has had multiple wheezing episodes, has a mother with asthma, or has allergies.
+Much is unknown about infant lung function and asthma.
+But experts believe that a child is more likely to be diagnosed with asthma after the age of 7 if she’s had multiple wheezing episodes, has a mother with asthma, or has allergies.